seeingwu/Trajectory-analysis/README.md

 # Trajectory-analysis
-The 3D plot of the individual trajectory, and data process.
+The 3D plot of the individual trajectory, and data process for converting JSON files into the reuqired CSV forms.